 “What therefore God hath joined together, let not man put asunder.”
 Matthew 19:6 (KJV)

 Application: This establishes that God is the Creator of the marriage HE joins.
-When He performs the miracle of "making the two one flesh" (because neither the husband or wife already have a living spouse He joined them to) divorce can put asunder / separate a one flesh marriage, but divorce cannot undo it.
-For the husband and wife that God makes one flesh, the bond is unbreakable (Genesis 2:18-25).
-Only if the husband or wife passes away is the "one flesh" marriage bond no longer applicable, yet still recognized.
-(Matthew 1:6, Romans 7:1-3, and 1 Corinthians 7:39)
+When He performs the miracle of “making the two one flesh” (because neither the husband or wife already have a living spouse that God joined them to) divorce can put asunder / separate a one flesh marriage, but divorce cannot undo it.
+For the husband and wife that God makes one flesh, the bond is unbreakable (see the description of how unchangeable the marriage bond is in Genesis 2:18-25).
+Only if the husband or wife passes away is the “one flesh” marriage bond no longer applicable and yet still recognized. (see Matthew 1:6, Romans 7:1-3, and 1 Corinthians 7:39)

 Paul further explains the Commandments of Jesus Christ, when he says; “Wives, submit yourselves unto your OWN husbands, as unto the Lord.
 For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.
 Therefore as the church is subject unto Christ, so let the wives be to their own husbands in every thing.
 Husbands, love your wives, even as Christ also loved the church, and gave himself for it; That he might sanctify and cleanse it with the washing of water by the word, That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
 So ought men to love their wives as their own bodies.
 He that loveth his wife loveth himself.
 For no man ever yet hated his own flesh; but nourisheth and cherisheth it, even as the Lord the church: For we are members of his body, of his flesh, and of his bones.
 For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh. his is a great mystery: but I speak concerning Christ and the church.
 Nevertheless let every one of you in particular so love his wife even as himself; and the wife see that she reverence her husband. ” Ephesians 5:22-33 KJV